IST356M001SP25/assignment-03-zoeymccarthy/reflection.md

  Another concept this assignment reinforced for me was the idea of a session state variable.
 Session state variables remain constant even if the function is run multiple times, contrasting non-session state variables that change as the function is run again and again.

 This assignment also helped me learn more about input widgets in streamlit.
 I need to define a variable, then use the proper streamlit function (e.g. st.file_uploader()) to input whatever is needed.

 In the future I want to learn more about json file reading using AI-generated prompts.

+I also had an issue with importing the functions from packaging.
+The compiler would tell me that the functions were unavailable, but they were imported correctly.
+Eventually I got them to import correctly and run correctly in streamlit, though the compiler still was telling me that the functions were unavailable.